 Condensed tomato soup is a little thinner than tomato sauce, but they can both be used interchangeably.
 While it won't thicken the soup it will give it a creamier consistency.

 Chili is a type of Tex-Mex cuisine that is more like a stew than anything else.
-To be considered a chili, there is a solid to liquid ratio that shows there is more solids than liquids.
+To be considered a chili, there is a solid to liquid ratio that shows there are more solids than liquids.
 It should be mostly meat or veggies and simmered in a tomato sauce base.

-You can thicken chili by adding in a cornstarch slurry of 1 tablespoon water and cornstarch or by adding in a small can of tomato paste.
+You can thicken chili by adding in a cornstarch slurry of 1 tablespoon each of water and cornstarch or by adding in a small can of tomato paste.
 This chili recipe is pretty thick as-is and may not require any additional thickening agents.

 📖 Recipe